The best things to do in Bend for September

 Shopping in Downtown Bend during the fall.

+Hit Bend’s September sales to score the best deals on summer attire and outdoor gear like kayaks and tents.
 Scope out Bend’s abundant shopping options, from the shops in the Old Mill District to the boutiques in historic Downtown Bend to other zones like the Box Factory, Bend Factory Stores, and Cascade Village Shopping Center.

 Bend weather in September calls for extra layers, so watch for things like sweatshirts and cute beanies to keep you toasty on cool evenings.
 Layering’s key for chilly mornings in particular.
 From warm hiking socks to a funky thrift store flannel shirt, your wearable souvenirs can do double duty keeping you warm and reminding you of your epic Bend adventure.